Constant curvature

 In mathematics, constant curvature is a concept from differential geometry.
-Here, curvature refers to the sectional curvature of a space (more precisely a manifold) and is a single number determining its local geometry.
+Here, curvature refers to the sectional curvature of a space (more precisely a differentiable manifold) and is a single number that determines its local geometry.
 The sectional curvature is said to be constant if it has the same value at every point and for every two-dimensional tangent plane at that point.
 For example, a sphere is a surface of constant positive curvature.

 Classification

+The classifications here are based on the universal covering space.
+There may be more than space that has the same universal covering space.

-The Riemannian manifolds of constant curvature can be classified into the following three cases:
+The Riemannian manifolds of constant curvature can be classified into the following three classes: